ElTioAndresCabezas/raytracer/README.md

 # TODOs
 - Implement raytracing
-- Implement scene JSON parsing

 ## Optional
-- Remove nlohmann's JSON for Modern C++ dependency and replace it with a custon JSON parser.
+- Remove nlohmann's JSON for Modern C++ dependency and replace it with a custom JSON parser.
 - Create tool to allow users to make raytracing scenes with a GUI